djepar/CoursGenInfo/Algorithms/TheAlgoDesign.md

 ### Resolving with the OptimalTSP
-TSP is the traveling salesman problem that we will try to solve through out the book. ?(p.
+TSP is the Traveling Salesman Problem that we will try to solve through out the book. ?(p.
 8)
 ```
 OptimalTSP(P)
     d = infinity